thingsteyot/things/README.md

 ## Rewritten in Next.js

-This version of the Gamba Demo has been rewritten using Next.js instead of Vite for improved performance and functionality.
+This version of the Gamba Demo has been rewritten using Next.js instead of Vite.

 ## Quick Setup